kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/coding-milestone-invite-q1.md

 The coding sprint will be dedicated to completing the following workload management elements:

-- Implementing an Where Resolver and Placement Translator, including customization options,
+- Implementing a Where Resolver and a Placement Translator, including customization options,
 - Incorporating existing customization API into the [KubeStellar repo]({{ config.repo_url }}),
 - Investigating implementation of a status summarizer, starting with basic implicit status, and later adding programmed summarization,
 - Updating summarization API and integrating it into the [KubeStellar repo]({{ config.repo_url }}),